Seeking to build actionable solutions and unlikely alliances so that American families can flourish.

 Some areas of potential impact that could result from the project and a subsequent implementation phase include:

-We complexity the dividing lines in a way that makes the conversation a lot more rational and a lot less oppositional.
+We tackle the dividing lines in a way that makes the conversation a lot more rational and a lot less oppositional.

 We impact federal policy to better support working parents and to help make America the best place to raise a child.